Christian Heritage Party of Canada: Rod Taylor (2014–present)

 Rod Taylor was born in 1951 in Minneapolis, Minnesota.
 His family was involved in the US civil rights movement in the 1960s and various other social justice issues.
 He graduated from high school in California and moved with his parents and siblings to British Columbia (BC) in 1968.

 Taylor has worked maintaining track and roadbed for the Canadian National Railway, on farms, in the oil and gas fields in Alberta, and in sawmills and forestry work in BC.
 From 1987 until 2009, Taylor was involved in lumber grading and lumber quality control in Smithers, BC.
 In 2000 Taylor won the BC Interior Lumber Grading Championship.

 In 2001, Taylor ran as a provincial candidate for the British Columbia Unity Party, and in 2004, 2006 and 2008 he represented the CHP in the federal riding of Skeena-Bulkley Valley.

 Taylor has served the CHP nationally as Interim President for CHP BC, BC Provincial President, Deputy Leader, Western Regional Development Director and National Development Director.
 He was named party leader at the 2014 convention in Hamilton, Ontario.

 Provincial branches

-The British Columbia Heritage Party voted to become the BC provincial wing of CHP in 2011, and was renamed as the Christian Heritage Party of British Columbia (CHP-BC) after signing a formal affiliation agreement in 2012.
+The British Columbia Heritage Party voted to become the BC provincial wing of CHP in 2011; the party was renamed as the Christian Heritage Party of British Columbia (CHP-BC) after signing a formal affiliation agreement in 2012.
 Members of the CHP in Manitoba began efforts around the same time to form a branch in their province, but as of 2015 little progress has been made.

 While the parties were not formally connected, the membership of the deregistered provincial New Reform Party of Ontario (formerly the Family Coalition Party of Ontario) overlapped significantly with CHP as the parties shared many socially conservative policies.
+The same applied to the Family Coalition Party of British Columbia.